aiuta-com/android-sdk-docs-api/README.md

-# Android Fashion SDK API Documentation
+# API reference of Fashion SDK for Android

-Welcome to the repository containing api documentation of the [Fashion SDK](https://github.com/aiuta-com/android-sdk) powered by [Dokka](https://github.com/Kotlin/dokka)
+Welcome to the repository containing api reference of the [Fashion SDK](https://github.com/aiuta-com/android-sdk) powered by [Dokka](https://github.com/Kotlin/dokka)

 ## Report bugs or propose features